MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-teams-lifecycle.md

 -   Create the team from scratch.
 Add members by using individual email aliases or usernames, or expand a distribution list.
 -   Create the team from an existing team, and use its channel configuration and any app configuration as a template.
 You can optionally also use its membership list.
 -   Add a team to an existing Office 365 Group, which also gives the team access to its mailbox and SharePoint site.
 -   Use the Microsoft Teams Graph APIs or PowerShell cmdlets to create teams.
-The APIs can programmatically create teams based on Global Address Book attributes (region, department) or business processes (client engagements, classroom rosters).
+The APIs can programmatically create teams based on Global Address Book attributes (such as region or department) or business processes (client engagements or classroom rosters, for example).

 **Team access types**